 One of the biggest decisions in life is “what you want to do when you grow up”.
 This decision has major implications for your financial future and it also impacts where you will live, whether you will move, the level of job security, the level of personal satisfaction and your personal growth/development opportunities.

 The career development process involves relating what you know about yourself to what you know about various educational and career possibilities.
 Therefore, it is important to get to know yourself and your options to choose a college major and career.
 Whether you have one or not, knowing your unique patterns of skills, values, interests and personality characteristics will help you make a better match with a major or career.
-For a nominal fee per assessment, Career Services offers students the opportunity to begin that self-discovery process through two paper-based assessment tests.
-After completing the assessment(s), an appointment is scheduled with a counselor for interpretation of the results.
-To help you explore and expand your career options and/or in choosing or changing your major, Career Services proposes the two following types of assessment tools:
+For a nominal fee per assessment, the Career Development Center offers students the opportunity to begin that self-discovery process through two paper-based assessment.
+After completing the assessment(s), an appointment is scheduled with a career counselor for interpretation of the results.
+To help you explore and expand your career options and/or in choosing or changing your major, the Career Development Center proposes the two following types of assessment tools:

 - The Myers Briggs Type Indicator is used to obtain occupational-related information according to your personality.